 Providing new features—while preserving user privacy—requires techniques for learning from private and anonymized user feedback.
 To learn quickly and accurately, we develop and employ statistical learning algorithms that help us overcome multiple challenges that arise from sampling noise, applications of differential privacy, and delays that may be present in the data.
 These algorithms enable teams at Apple to measure and understand which user experiences are the best.
 This understanding leads to continual improvements across Apple's products and services to drive better experiences.
 We provide aspects of this understanding to the Apple developer community through features such as product page optimization.

-Apple is sponsoring the annual conference on Knowledge Discovery in Databases (KDD).
+Apple sponsored the annual conference on Knowledge Discovery in Databases (KDD).
 This conference focuses on all aspects of the data science lifecycle, from data cleaning and preparation, to data transformation and the dissemination of results.
-KDD will take place virtually from August 14 to 18.
+KDD took place virtually from August 14 to 18.